yegor256/blog/_drafts/xsl-in-browser.md

 using all of its features, but for simple page rendering all I need to know is a few simple commands and the principle of XML transformation.

-Now, why this approach is better than all that widely used templating engines, including [JSP](http://en.wikipedia.org/wiki/JavaServer_Pages), [JSF](http://en.wikipedia.org/wiki/JavaServer_Faces),
+Now, why this approach is better than all that widely used Java templating engines, including [JSP](http://en.wikipedia.org/wiki/JavaServer_Pages), [JSF](http://en.wikipedia.org/wiki/JavaServer_Faces),